Guidance

 3.1 Changes to signature authentication

-For most paper forms received at Companies House from 4 March 2024, we’ll accept the signature or the printed name of the person authenticating the form on behalf of the company.
+Companies House is committed to reducing the amount of personal data on the public register, including signatures.
+For most paper forms received at Companies House, we’ll accept the printed name of the person authenticating the form on behalf of the company.

-For most forms, any means of authentication entered on the form (signature or printed name) will appear on the public register.
+Any means of authentication entered on the form will appear on the public register.